 • Potted plants – Whether you hang them or place them on your balcony floor, many potted plants are simple to care for and are perfect for adding more colour to your space.

-6. Don't forget about the bells and whistles
+9. Don't forget about the bells and whistles!

-Once you have key elements and pieces of furniture added to your little balcony, you can add in the bells and whistles to make it truly a dreamy oasis.
+Once you have key elements and pieces of furniture added to your little outdoor area, you can add in the bells and whistles to make it truly a dreamy oasis.

 Here are some ideas to inspire you: